Luckin Coffee plans to raise over $500M in US IPO – TechCrunch

 “We’re deploying capital and building 600 new stores per year.
 [We’re] generating the return on invested capital that we believe is sustainable to continue to build new stores at this rate for many years to come,” he told CNBC in a recent interview.

 Starbucks claims 30,000 stores worldwide.
-It has been in China for 20 years and it is aiming to reach 6,000 stores in the country by 2022.
-Luckin, fuelled by that VC money, has quickly scaled to reach 2,370 locations in under two years with plans to add a further 2,500 this year.
-That would see it overtake Starbucks — which has 3,600 stores across 150 Chinese cities — although that a metric gives a distorted view since Luckin specializes in digital orders and on-demand delivery.
-That’s in contrast to the retail model operated by Starbucks.
+It has been in China for 20 years and is aiming to reach 6,000 stores in the country by 2022.
+Luckin, fueled by that VC money, has quickly scaled to reach 2,370 locations in less than two years, with plans to add a further 2,500 this year.
+That would see it overtake Starbucks — which has 3,600 stores across 150 Chinese cities — although that metric gives a distorted view, as Luckin specializes in digital orders and on-demand delivery (in contrast to the retail model operated by Starbucks).